chinh1809z/Job-Level-Classification/README.md

 | **LinearSVC** | **0.759** | **0.668** | **0.749** |
 | Random Forest | 0.760 | 0.417 | 0.730 |

-Although Logistic Regression achieved slightly higher accuracy, LinearSVC achieved a substantially higher Macro F1-score.
+Although Logistic Regression achieved slightly higher accuracy, **LinearSVC achieved a substantially higher Macro F1-score**.

-Therefore, **LinearSVC was selected as the final model** because Macro F1 is more informative for this imbalanced multiclass classification problem.
+Therefore, LinearSVC was selected as the final model because Macro F1 is more informative for this imbalanced multiclass classification problem.

 Notebook: